dkang131/license_plate_OCR/README.md

 The result of this project is far from perfect because of the accuracy is very low.

-Please feel free to discuss with me through [email](darrenkang03@gmail.com) if you know how to improve the quality of the OCR
+Please feel free to discuss with me through [email](darrenkang03@gmail.com) if you know how to improve the quality of the OCR or any other recommendations